top of page

 Cohort economics can shine light on changes over time and distinctiveness between GTM strategies

 Creation of 'cohorts' facilitate analysis on the performance of the same group of clients over time.
-Cohorts are typically grouped according to some common attribute, for example a the quarter that clients were acquired to allow comparison over time, or client characteristics (such as SMB/mid market/enterprise, or self-serve/assisted sale, etc) to allow cross-sectional comparison between distinctive groups.
+Cohorts are typically grouped according to some common attribute, for example a quarter that clients were acquired to allow comparison over time, or client characteristics (such as SMB/mid market/enterprise, or self-serve/assisted sale, etc) to allow cross-sectional comparison between distinctive groups.

 Below we present three of our favourite analyses which can be particularly helpful when assessed on a cohort basis.

+Increasing ARPA can be a powerful driver of revenue growth and is particularly crucial for PLG businesses moving upmarket.
 It’s useful to see what’s driving ARPA growth.
 Looking at ASP vs churned ARPA (as well as ARPA of up and down-sold clients) is often illuminating.
+If you start to see that your ASP is consistently higher than your ARPA and you're consistently winning deals you're likely naturally starting to move up-market.

 In the illustrated example, overall ARPA has more than doubled from $5k to $10k over 4 years.
 This has been driven by relentless increases in ASP for newly won clients, as this increases from $10k to $40k, whilst the business consistently churns clients with smaller ARPA.

-The Quick Ratio is measured as the total absolute MRR increase (new & upsell) as a proportion of MRR decreases (downsell & churn).
+The Quick Ratio is measured as the total absolute Monthly Recurring Revenue (MRR) increase (new & upsell) as a proportion of MRR decreases (downsell & churn).
+The ratio is a measure of MRR growth, and can be shown as a comparison to its components.

 This business had a healthy quick ratio (black line, right axis) due to strong new MRR growth, which pared in Q5-6, as churn and downsell increased.
 Looking at this analysis for different groups of customers will give a clear view on the drivers of your MRR growth, and potential improvements.